-The Company recorded its preliminary purchase price allocation during the fourth quarter of 2021 based upon its estimates of the fair value of the acquired assets and assumed liabilities at that time.
-As a result, the Company recorded \$795,613 of intangible assets, including \$231,213 of goodwill recorded in the Domestic segment, as of the acquisition date.
+The Company finalized the ecobee purchase price allocation during the fourth quarter of 2022 based on its estimates of the fair value of the acquired assets and assumed liabilities.
+The finalization did not result in material adjustments to the Company's preliminary estimates.
+As a result, the Company recorded \$806,131 of intangible assets, including \$248,231 of goodwill recorded in the Domestic segment, as of the acquisition date.
 A portion of the goodwill ascribed to this acquisition is deductible for tax purposes.
-The accompanying consolidated financial statements include the results of ecobee from the date of acquisition through December 31, 2021.
+The accompanying consolidated financial statements include the results of ecobee from the date of acquisition through December 31, 2022.